 Oh, and if you’re wondering what happens in studies that compare low carb diets to higher carb diets AND ACTUALLY DO keep protein intake the same between groups (like many of the studies I listed earlier), then here’s a little spoiler for you…

-In 100% of the studies that control for both protein and calories (more about that in a second), every group ends up losing the same amount of weight.
+In studies that control for both protein and calories (more about that in a second), every group ends up losing the same amount of weight.
 No benefit is seen with lower carb diets vs higher carb diets.
 No meaningful difference whatsoever is found between groups despite having higher or lower carb intakes.
 Basically, with protein and calories being equal, your ratio of carbs and fat doesn’t really matter much, if at all.